rwxrob/zet/20210830125517/README.md

 # Web People Don't Know How to Use Language

-The terms "frontend", "backend", and "full-stack" were either invented or destroyed by web people, people who should know better than to pick obtuse, open-ended terms for things.
-After all these people claim to be be in charge of producing our Web content.
+The terms "frontend", "backend", and "full-stack" were either invented or destroyed by Web people, people who should know better than to pick obtuse, open-ended terms for things.
+After all, these people claim to be be in charge of producing our Web content.
 Perhaps that is why the Web is so totally messed up these days.
 Web people have a bad habit of taking a term that has perfectly good meaning and obfuscating the crap